TUI-NICR/panoptic-mapping/README.md

 - update ScanNet patch file to fix some NumPy issues in the original evaluation
   script: `ScanNet/BenchmarkScripts/2d_evaluation/evalInstanceLevelSemanticLabeling.py`
 - some other minor fixes
-- update paper on ArXiv:
+- update paper on arXiv:
   - fixed small issue in Eq.
 5: order was not respected
   - fixed small issue in Eq.
 10: second branch was limted to stuff classes only
   - fixed noted CPU name in tables: Intel i7-1165G7 to Intel i7-1165G7